PMArkive/SMEncounterRNGTool/README.md

  3. Pause at a `Safe Frame` (first only check `Safe F Only` to find safe frame zone)
  4. Put your current frame number in the first box of `Frame Range` and check `Create Timeline`
  5. Click `Search`, you will see the game will follow timeline the tool created.
- 6. Now all the frame in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
+ 6. Now all the frames in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
  7. Just change the `Filters` and make another search as usual.
  Warning: Do NOT change the `Starting Frame` of timeline when you are following it.